 Sure it has the sandy beaches of dreams and an ocean colour that makes you weep with joy, but Hawaii is also about so much more.
-These 6 Hawaii experiences need to work their way to the top of your to-do list, ASAP:
+Here are our top recommendations for the best things to do in Hawaii on your next trip:

 Ride the waves on Oahu’s North Shore

 Infamous for its waves, this 7 miles stretch of golden sand is the ultimate surfing spot.
 Head to Sunset Beach, Ehukai Beach (also known as Banzai Pipeline) or Waimea Bay, for the top surf hot spots.
 For all you skilled surfers, November-April is prime time to catch some epic winter waves, whilst December is all about the Triple Crown, attracting the creme de la creme of global surfing talent.
 May-September is probably the best time for those looking to get started on beginners waves as the summer season has much calmer seas.

 No trip to Hawaii would be compete without re-living one of the most pivotal moments in US history – the attack on Pearl Harbour and the US’s subsequent entry into World War II.
 Be sure to fit in the Arizona Memorial and Pearl Harbour Punchbowl sightseeing tours to gain a deeper understanding of the iconic 1941 bombings, whilst paying your respects to the 1,777 crew members who lost their lives.
 The harbour is situated just half an hour from Waikiki, a neighborhood full of shopping, entertainment, restaurants and nightlife.

 Hike to the top of Diamond Head Crater